Nikola611/Dijkstra-Visualizer/README.md

 # Dijkstra-Visualizer
 Personal Project Description:
-The following personal project was created to practice the skills I learned in my data structures class, while actively learning how to use and integrate visual elements.
+This personal project was created to practice the skills learned in my data structures class while actively learning how to integrate visual elements.
+The project provides an interactive visualization of Dijkstra's Algorithm, showcasing the shortest path calculations in a graphical format.

-Elements of the Project:
--Run the project as DijsktraVisualizer, not main.cpp -Creates 10 nodes, with 18 edges (Must be hard-coded to change) -Line weight is based on distance times the average population density between locations -Hover over locations to obtain information
+Project Features:

+Execution: Run the project as DijkstraVisualizer, not main.cpp.
+Graph Setup: Initializes with 10 nodes and 18 edges (modifiable via hard coding).
+Edge Weights: Line weight is determined by the distance multiplied by the average population density between locations.
+Interactive Nodes: Hover over nodes to display detailed information.
--Dropdown menu lets you find the shortest path from staring to end location; must click enter to see change -SPT button toggles on or off to display the Shortest Path Tree for the starting location
+Pathfinding: Utilize the dropdown menu to find the shortest path from the starting to the end location; click enter to update the visualization.
+Shortest Path Tree (SPT): Toggle the SPT button on or off to display the Shortest Path Tree for the starting location.
+This project exemplifies proficiency in software design, algorithmic problem-solving, and the practical application of data structure principles.
+It also demonstrates the ability to integrate complex algorithms with user-friendly visual interfaces.